 Click on the down arrow for a much more detailed explanation of the answer.

-Probably about 52, with a 90% confidence interval of 50 to 54, which includes his prototype(s), and the machines shipped to or finished by CTI.
-The inaccurate but frequently cited "44" is because Blankenbaker said he "sold about 44" prior to bankruptcy, which shouldn't include the three he kept for himself, the one he gave away, or several he shipped to CTI in South Carolina.
+Probably about 52, with a 95% confidence interval of 50 to 54, which includes his prototype(s), and the machines completed by CTI.
+The frequently cited "44" is because Blankenbaker said he "sold about 44" prior to bankruptcy, which wouldn't include the three he kept for himself, the one he gave away, or several he shipped to CTI in South Carolina.

 Here’s the known evidence: